 Aside from being able to print large volumes, they are capable of doing so in a timely manner.
 We know lasers to be speedy, and that’s no exception here.
 The lasers these printers use move very quickly, making printing much faster.
 This is partly why printing a ton of pages at once doesn’t take all day to finish!

 While the upfront cost of the printer itself tends to be a bit steeper, you’ll likely end up saving money in the end.
-Laser printers are able to print more for less, as they don’t require ink cartridges!
-Instead, they utilize toners, which print more for the same price as what a cartridge could do.
+Laser printers use toner instead of ink so they are able to print more for less.
+Toners which print more for the same price as what a cartridge could do.

 We all know the whirring and clanking around printers tend to produce while in use.
 With laser printers, most times, there’s no noise at all!
 If the room you’re in is practically silent, then you may notice something but by no means is it distracting or annoying.